 Why does the risk of a rotator cuff tear increase with age?

-The risk of a rotator cuff tear increases with age because the rotator cuff tendon becomes less vascular and more stiff over time.
+The risk of shoulder injuries like a rotator cuff tear increases with age because the rotator cuff tendon becomes less vascular and more stiff over time.
 These features predispose people as they age to a rotator cuff tear.

 How many shoulder cases does orthopedic surgeon Dr. Stacie Grossfeld treat a year?